day8/re-frame/README.md

 ### Talking To The Server

-Some events handlers will need to initiate an async server connection (eg: GET or POST something).
+Some events handlers will need to initiate an async server connection (e.g. GET or POST something).

-The event handlers should organise that the the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch an event.
+The event handlers should organise that the `on-success` or `on-fail` handlers for these HTTP requests themselves simply dispatch an event.

 But also, note that you can't dispatch while inside of a handler, unless it is async.
 Why?
 Because handlers are given a snapshot of the `app-db`.

 **Rule**:
   - all events are handled via a call to `dispatch`.
 GUI events, async HTTP events, everything.
-  - a handler can't dispatch. (unless the 2nd one happens is anyc, whcih means it doesn't really  happen within the original).
+  - a handler can't dispatch. (unless the 2nd one happens is anyc, which means it doesn't really  happen within the original).
 XXX with a little bit of work, this rule could be relaxed, but only if the nested dispatch is regarded as happening async.
 But is it a good idea or necessary?

 ### In Summary